 Because you are already licensed for Log Insight if you own VMware vCenter server, it is very tempting to deploy.
 If you don’t have a development environment however, you may be concerned with deploying a brand new product into production, which can be daunting if you do not have any experience with it.
 Further more, you may also need to work with operations team members and show them the new product before it is deployed.
 Our friends at VMware know that this is commonly encountered with many of their products, so they have provided a solution.

 Trying Out VMware vRealize Log Insight for Free

 vRealize Log Insight is available in a number of VMware Hands-on Labs such as vSphere With Operations Management – Getting Started.
 To see what other labs VMware log insight is available in, simply search for “log insight” in HOL.
 HOL is an easy way to test out any vSphere product you are interested in.
 It is also a great learning resource for getting sone hands on experience without having to worry about impacting a production environment.
 For example, you may want to get used to the NSX management interface before you deploy it, or show it to other members of your team to get them on board.
 HOL is a great way to do this.

 VMware’s vRealize Log Insight is not something that many are familiar with, but it is an easy to use tool that most VMware customers already own in some capacity.
-The 25 OSI VMware licensing capacity that comes with VMware vCenter server is enough for organizations to realize the value of Log Insight before they commit to it.
+The 25 OSI VMware vRealize log insight licenses that come with VMware vCenter server is enough for organizations to realize the value of Log Insight before they commit to it.
 Log Insight is a handy tool that helps administrators and operators troubleshoot their environment quickly and easily, and is easy to get started with.